SIMPLE HACKS FOR A HEALTHIER LIFESTYLE: Do's & Dont's

 First of all, high protein diets help boost your metabolism, i.e. how many calories you burn while you rest.
 Secondly, protein can be filling and help reduce your appetite, making you automatically eat less of other calorie sources.
 So cut on carbohydrates and sugar in every meal and fill it with protein.
 Indulge in a platter of protein from lean meat or vegetable protein from various seasonal vegetables like spinach, broccoli, peas, etc.

-Drink ample of Water and pair with Honey
+Drink ample Water and pair it with Honey

 Indulging in Physical Activities